-This article forms part of a series of reports which accompanies the 2021-22 BF Annual Report.
+This Commercial report forms part of a series of reports which accompany the 2022-23 BF Annual Report.

 Objective 1.
 Diversify Portfolio of Partners

 By April 2023 formal agreements were in place with 28 organisations, an increase of 17 from the previous year.